-Currently, it is impossible to accurately predict how long concussions will last.
-There must be full recovery before someone is allowed to return to participation.
-Connecticut Law now requires that no athlete may resume participation until they have received written medical clearance from a licensed health care professional (Physician, Physician Assistant, Advanced Practice Registered Nurse, Athletic Trainer) trained in the evaluation and management of concussions.
+It is impossible to accurately predict how long an individual's concussion will last.
+There must be full recovery before a student-athlete is allowed to resume participating in athletic activity.
+Connecticut law now requires that no athlete may resume participation until she/he has received written medical clearance from a licensed health care professional (physician, physician assistant, advanced practice registered nurse (APRN), athletic trainer) trained in the evaluation and management of concussions.

-Concussion management requirements:
+Concussion Management Requirements:

-- 1. No athlete SHALL return to participation (RTP) on the same day of concussion. - 2.
-Any loss of consciousness, vomiting or seizures the athlete MUST be immediately transported to the hospital. - 3.
-Close observation of an athlete MUST continue following a concussion.
-This should be monitored for an appropriate amount of time following the injury to ensure that there is no escalation of symptoms. - 4.
-Any athlete with signs or symptoms related to a concussion MUST be evaluated from a licensed health care professional (Physician, Physicians Assistant, Advanced Practice Registered Nurse, Athletic Trainer) trained in the evaluation and management of concussions. - 5.
-The athlete MUST obtain an initial written clearance from one of the licensed health care professionals mentioned above directing them into a well defined RTP stepped protocol similar to one outlined below.
-If at any time signs or symptoms should return during the RTP progression the athlete should cease activity\. - 6.
-After the RTP protocol has been successfully administered (no longer exhibits any signs or symptoms or behaviors consistent with concussions), final written medical clearance is required by one of the licensed health care professionals mentioned above for them to fully return to unrestricted participation in practices and competitions.
+- 1. No athlete SHALL return to participation in the athletic activity on the same day of head injury or concussion. - 2.
+If there is any loss of consciousness, vomiting or seizures, the athlete MUST be transported immediately to the hospital. - 3.
+The athlete should not be left alone after the injury.
+Close observation and monitoring of an athlete MUST continue following a concussion or head injury to ensure that there is no worsening/escalation of symptoms. - 4.
+Any athlete with signs or symptoms related to a concussion MUST be evaluated by a licensed health care professional (physician, physician assistant, advanced practice registered nurse (APRN), athletic trainer) trained in the evaluation and management of concussions - 5.
+The athlete MUST obtain an initial written clearance from one of the licensed health care professionals identified above directing her/him into a well-defined RTP stepped protocol similar to the one outlined below.
+If at any time signs or symptoms return during the RTP progression, the athlete should cease activity. - 6.
+After the RTP protocol has been successfully administered (no longer exhibits any signs or symptoms or behaviors consistent with concussions), final written medical clearance is required by one of the licensed health care professionals identified above for the athlete to fully return to unrestricted participation in practices and competitions.